caltechlibrary/cell-atlas/sections/5-9-asynchronous-constriction.md

 videoAlt: 5_9.png
 collector: Morgan Beeby
 subsections: ['asymmetric-constriction', 'ftsz-structure']
+description: Archaea and bacteria like Cupriavidus necator use cytoskeletal filaments of FtsZ to constrict their cell envelope during cytokinesis
 ---

 Division can also be asymmetric in a different way: how constricted one side of the cell is relative to the other.
 You can see that in this *Cupriavidus necator* cell.
 Asymmetric constriction is most common early in division, but it sometimes persists longer (⇩).
 To understand why this happens, we need to take a closer look at how cells divide.